Notes on the Geography of China: Shanghai: Thames Town

 "I wanted the properties to look exactly the same as those in the United Kingdom.
 I think English properties are very special.
 When we decide to learn from others, we should not make any improvements or changes."
-It doesn't sound like a recipe for success, even if imitation is flattery.
+It doesn't sound like a recipe for success.
 No matter: a little England in China is what James Ho ordered, and he's the boss of Shanghai Hengde Real Estate, which called the shots.
 (Quotation from Reuters, 6 Nov 06)

 A map of Thames Town, which is only a small part (one square kilometer with a planned population of 10,000) of the much larger Songjiang Garden City New Town.
-An international competition landed the planning and design of the whole shebang--garden city as well as Thames Town--on the lap of Atkins Consultancy, a major UK engineering firm.
+An international competition put the planning and design of the whole shebang--garden city as well as Thames Town--on the lap of Atkins Consultancy, a major UK engineering firm.
 Here's what they gave Mr. Ho.
-The town center is the star, and in this set of pictures we'll drift west from the center past townhouses to a church (6) and freestanding villas (5).
+The town center is marked with a star, and in this set of pictures we'll drift west from the center past townhouses to a church (6) and freestanding villas (5).

 The buildings copy British buildings so closely that there have been complaints from British pub owners.
-The on-site Atkins architect, the Irish but Scottish-educated Paul Rice, insists that the buildings are actually adapted from buildings at Lyme Regis, which is near--and Bath, which is very near--Atkins headquarters in Bristol.
+The on-site Atkins architect, Paul Rice, insisted that the buildings were actually adapted from buildings at Lyme Regis and Bath, both near Atkins headquarters in Bristol.

 It's hard to get lost in Thames Town, because the styles are arranged so that the town center is medieval, while the periphery is Victorian.
-Here, at the center, is one of the few businesses operating when the photo was taken early in 07.
-The town had been ceremonially opened a few months earlier, in October '06.
+Here, at the center, is one of the few businesses operating when the photo was taken early in 2007.
+The town had been ceremonially opened a few months earlier, In October 2006.
 Most of the houses were reportedly sold, but there were no or almost no occupants, perhaps because access to Thames Town was a major headache.
-That should change with the opening of a new rail line scheduled to get to downtown Shanghai--20 miles to the northeast--in 15 minutes.
-It should change, too, when the planned freeway is built from Shanghai south to Hangzhou.
-This caution convenience was open only on a trial basis.
+A new rail line was supposed reach downtown Shanghai--20 miles to the northeast--in 15 minutes.
+A freeway was planned running south to Hangzhou.
+The convenience store in the picture was open only on a trial basis.

 An exercise in half-timbering.